 1/4 cup coconut oil

 1 tablespoon fish sauce

 1/4 teaspoon black pepper

-1. In a large bowl, add the onion powder, garlic powder, cumin and salt.
-Mix the spices together and then toss with wings or drumettes.
-Place plastic wrap over the top of the bowl and marinate at least 1 hour, or up to overnight.
+1. In a large bowl, add onion powder, garlic powder, cumin and salt.
+Mix spices together and toss with flats and drumettes.
+Place plastic wrap over top of bowl and marinate at least 1 hour, or up to overnight.

-3. While the wings are baking, in a small saucepan over medium heat, add the coconut oil and ghee.
-Allow the mixture to melt and then add the hot sauce.
+3. While wings are baking, in a small saucepan over medium heat, add coconut oil and ghee.
+Allow mixture to melt and add hot sauce.

 4. Whisk mixture gently to combine and then, add vinegar and fish sauce.
-Turn the heat to simmer and whisk vigorously until it thickens slightly.
-Leave the sauce over the simmering heat until the wings are ready.
+Turn heat to simmer and whisk vigorously, until it thickens slightly.
+Leave sauce over simmering heat, until wings are ready.